Patrick Taylor (American football)

-Patrick O'Neal Taylor Jr. (born April 29, 1998) is an American professional football running back for the San Francisco 49ers of the National Football League (NFL).
+Patrick O'Neal Taylor Jr. (born April 29, 1998) is an American professional football running back.
 He played college football for the Memphis Tigers.

 College career

 As a true freshman, Taylor was the Tigers' second-leading rusher with 546 yards on 93 carries and two touchdowns.
 He was Memphis' second-leading rusher again as a sophomore after rushing 157 times for 866 yards and a team-high 13 touchdowns while also catching 19 passes for 148 yards and one touchdown.
 Taylor rushed for 1,122 yards and 16 touchdowns as a junior.
 Taylor missed half of his senior season due to a foot injury and finished the year with 350 rushing yards and five touchdowns.